-Weight loss is the overall reduction in body weight
+- Weight loss is the overall reduction in body weight

-Fat loss is a reduction in body fat
+- Fat loss is a reduction in body fat

 - Lean Body Mass

 Weight LossThere are hundreds of diet and exercise programs that can help achieve fat loss some better than others.
 The ones that tend to work better focus on the same thing, which is reducing energy intake from food/diet while increasing energy output through exercise and regular physical activity.
 This forces the body to make up for the missing energy by breaking down the body’s tissues, including fat and muscle.
 As an individual loses weight, they will also lose some muscle in the form of Lean Body Mass in addition to body fat.

 Fat LossBody fat is a combination of essential fat and storage fat.
 Storage fat is adipose tissue that has accumulated for reserved energy.
 This type of fat changes with diet modification and regular exercise.
 Too much storage fat can negatively impact physical and mental wellbeing, so this should be the focus for better health.

 Focus on fat loss and not weight lossThere is a clear association between obesity and chronic disease.
 Focusing on weight loss can lead to unintended consequences like eating disorders.
 This is why the focus on fat loss is key along with healthy body composition.
 This is the recommended approach because it encourages the individual to move more and eat healthily.

 Understanding health benefits of losing fatBody fat percentage works better as a gauge of health than weight.
 Weight is composed of lean body mass, body fat, and water, so any changes that occur in these areas can lead to weight gain and not just fat loss.
 Excess body fat, specifically storage fat, has a close association to chronic diseases like:

 - Type 2 Diabetes

 Different ways to measure fat lossTracking body fat loss means having body composition tracked and monitored.
 There are devices and methods for determining body composition, including: